-1. Stratified squamous : has multiple layers of cells, the basal cells are cuboidal or columnar are metabolically active , the surface layer are flattened (squamous) there are two type

-- nonkeratinized (e.g. lining of esophagus)
+- Stratified epithelium differs from simple epithelium in that it is multilayered. - ❖ The most basal layers the cells can be squamous, cuboidal or columnar. - ❖ This type of epithelium can be classified into four types. - 1.
+Stratified squamous: has multiple layers of cells, the basal cells are cuboidal or columnar are metabolically active, the surface layer are flattened (squamous) there are two type nonkeratinized (e.g. lining of oesophagus)

-- keratinized (e.g. skin).
+keratinized (e.g. skin).

-2.Stratified cuboidal: usually has two or three layers of cuboidal cells.
-This type of epithelium is largely confined to the lining of large ducts (sweat gland).
-3.Stratified columnar: has several cell layers, the outermost of which contains columnar cell.
-This type of epithelium is relatively rare found in male urethra.

-4.Transitional epithelium: Is similar to Stratified squamous epithelium except that the outermost cell layer consist of large Rounded cells (dome-like) This type of tissue changes in response to tension. found in urinary bladder.

-2.Glandular epithelium: Consist of one or more cells that produce and secrete a specific product. there are two types of glands:

-a.
-Exocrine gland: are gland with ducts that secrete their product onto the outer surface (sweat gland) or into body cavities (pancreas).
+- 2. Stratified cuboidal: usually has two or three layers of cuboidal cells.
+This type of epithelium is largely confined to the lining of large ducts (sweat gland). - 3.
+Stratified columnar: has several cell layers, the outermost of which contains columnar cell.
+This type of epithelium is relatively rare found in male urethra. - 4.
+Transitional epithelium: Is similar to Stratified squamous epithelium except that the outermost cell layer consists of large Rounded cells (dome- like) This type of tissue changes in response to tension. found in urinary bladder. - 2.Glandular epithelium: Consist of one or more cells that produce and secrete a specific product. there are two types of glands: - a.
+Exocrine gland: are gland with ducts that secrete their product onto the outer surface (sweat gland) or into body cavities (pancreas). - b.

-b.
 Endocrine gland: are gland without duct secrete hormones internally so they are transported by blood stream (thyroid gland).